TylerTemp/SaintsField/README.md

 **Deprecated**: use `GetByXPath` instead.

-Automatically sign a component to a field by a given path.
+Automatically assign a component to a field by a given path.

 *   (Optional)`EGetComp config`